Sabokou/NLP/README.md

 **Using the webapp**
 1. upload your document (.docx)
     - be sure that your document follows the needed structure
-    - you can also use our example (example-computaional-linguistics.docx)
+    - you can also use our example (example-computational-linguistics.docx)
     - the question generation can take 1-3min depending on your hardware
 2. now you can use the learning and exercise pages as much as you want!